matrixise/www.wirtel.be/content/post/challenge-for-2018.md

 ---
 title: "Challenge for 2018"
 date: 2018-03-16T14:47:58+01:00
-description: "What are my challenges for 2018"
+description: "What are my challenges for 2018?"
-tags: []
+tags: ["python", "contribution"]
 ---

 ## About